-OBJECTIVE 4: Strengthen the well-being, identity and sustainability of rural communities and the pride of local people in their area.

-Policies: DP10, DP34, DP35, DP36, DP37, SP38, SP39, DP40, DP41

-Proportion of new employment To ensure the four defined NFNPA; Hampshire development, dwellings, retail villages remain the focus for County Council uses and community facilities in development the four defined villages Density of new dwellings Not to allow development that NFNPA; Hampshire completed would be incompatible with County Council the character of the area No and size of replacement Not to allow development that NFNPA dwellings permitted / completed would be incompatible with U . the character of the area Planning applications refused on Not to allow development that NFNPA the basis of over-enlargement of a would be incompatible with dwelling the character of the area Levels of developer contributions To ensure mitigation NFNPA received and spent measures are implemented Location and type of community Net gain in facilities / improved NFNPA, Hampshire facilities permitted / completed facilities County Council
+OBJECTIVE 4: Strengthen the wellbeing, identity and sustainability of rural communities and the pride of local people in their area.
+Policies: DP10, DP34, DP35, DP36, DP37, SP38, SP39, DP40, DP41 Proportion of new employment development, dwellings, retail uses and community facilities in the four Defined Villages To ensure the four Defined Villages remain the focus for development NFNPA; Hampshire County Council Density of new dwellings completed Not to allow development that would be incompatible with the character of the area NFNPA; Hampshire County Council No. and size of replacement dwellings permitted / completed Not to allow development that would be incompatible with the character of the area NFNPA Planning applications refused on the basis of over-enlargement of a dwelling Not to allow development that would be incompatible with the character of the area NFNPA Levels of developer contributions received and spent To ensure mitigation measures are implemented NFNPA Location and type of community facilities permitted / completed Net gain in facilities / improved facilities NFNPA, Hampshire County Council Location and type of retail development permitted Retain retail uses in 50% of the shopping frontages in Lyndhurst and Brockenhurst, and 40% in Ashurst and Sway shopping frontages NFNPA; Hampshire County Council

-Location and type of retail development permitted Retain retail uses in 50% of the shopping frontages in Lyndhurst and Brockenhurst, and 40% in Ashurst and Sway shopping frontages NFNPA; Hampshire County Council OBJECTIVE 5: Promote appropriate housing to meet local needs and maintain the vibrant communities of the National Park.
-Policies: SP19, SP20, SP21, SP2 DP31, DP32, SP33 2, SP23, SP24, SP25, SP26, SF P27, SP28, SP29, SP30, Location and type of new housing permitted and completed To meet the Local Plan requirement of 800 dwellings between 2016 and 2036 NFNPA, Hampshire County Council Location and type of affordable housing permitted and completed 50% on sites in defined villages; rural exception sites elsewhere NFNPA Applications permitted for agricultural or forestry workers dwellings - NFNPA Net additional pitches permitted for gypsies, travellers and travelling showpeople 1 gypsy and travellers pitch required up to 2036.
-21 travelling showpeople plots required up to 2036 NFNPA OBJECTIVE 6: Develop a diverse and sustainable economy that contributes to the well-being of local communities throughout the Park.
-Policies: SP42, SP43, DP44, DP45 5 Type and location of new employment land available (business use classes B1 to B8) No net loss of employment sites NFNPA, Hampshire County Council Existing employment sites lost due to the implementation of permitted development rights, eg change of use from office to residential - NFNPA, Hampshire County Council OBJECTIVE 7: Encourage land management that sustains the special qualities of the National Park.
-Policies: SP48, DP49, DP50, DP5 1, DP52, DP53 Applications permitted for agricultural and forestry buildings - NFNPA Applications permitted for recreational horsekeeping and associated development - NFNPA Numbers of practising commoners and stock - Verderers of the New Forest
+INDICATOR TARGET DATA SOURCE OBJECTIVE 5: Promote appropriate housing to meet local needs and maintain the vibrant communities of the National Park.
+Policies: SP19, SP20, SP21, SP22, SP23, SP24, SP25, SP26, SP27, SP28, SP29, SP30, DP31, DP32, SP33 Location and type of new housing permitted and completed To meet the Local Plan requirement of 800 dwellings between 2016 and 2036 NFNPA, Hampshire County Council Location and type of affordable housing permitted and completed 50% on appropriate sites in Defined Villages; rural exception sites elsewhere NFNPA Applications permitted for agricultural or forestry workers' dwellings - NFNPA Net additional pitches permitted for gypsies, travellers and travelling showpeople 1 gypsy and travellers pitch required up to 2036.
+21 travelling showpeople plots required up to 2036 NFNPA

+Policies: SP42, SP43, DP44, DP45 Type and location of new employment land available (business use classes B1 to B8) No net loss of employment sites NFNPA, Hampshire County Council Existing employment sites lost due to the implementation of permitted development rights, e.g. change of use from office to residential NFNPA, Hampshire County Council